• Skip to primary navigation

 • Place 1 cup of sugar, water, vanilla extract, and orange liqueur in a saucepan over medium heat.
 Stir until the sugar completely dissolves but do not bring to a boil.
 This will take only a few minutes.

 • Remove the pan from the heat and stir in the cranberries.
 Place something heavy on top to keep the cranberries submerged (be careful not to overflow the pan).
-I had a round flat bowl that worked perfectly or a small plate should work as well.
+I used a round flat bowl that worked perfectly or you could use a small plate.

-• Once the mixture has cooled, cover it with foil or plastic wrap and place it in the fridge for at least 12 hours or overnight to allow the cranberries to soak in all of that delicious syrup.
+• Once the mixture has cooled completely, cover it with foil or plastic wrap and place it in the fridge for at least 12 hours or overnight to allow the cranberries to soak in all of that delicious syrup.

 • After soaking, strain the cranberries through a fine-mesh sieve over a bowl.
 Once fully drained, place the syrup in a sealable bottle or container, place it in the fridge, and save for cocktails or desserts!